What is the Warrior Diet?

 It seems the worrying was unnecessary.

-As for claims of "improved focus" I can say that I have noticed a positive difference.
-Again in the first few days I was clearly distracted by thoughts of food, instinctively looking up when someone started eating their lunch in the library for example.
-But when my body realised it wasn't meal time anymore that stopped being an issue.
+As for claims of 'improved focus' I can say that I have noticed a positive difference.
+Again, in the first few days, I was clearly distracted by thoughts of food, instinctively looking up when someone started eating their lunch in the library for example, however, when my body realised it wasn't mealtime anymore it stopped being an issue.
 I'm not used to being able to work for such long periods of times without needing a food break!
 I was having to go for walks to keep me feeling fresh.
-Without a lunch break I found myself burning out as you can get so engrossed in your work.
+Without a lunch break, I found myself burning out (as you can get so engrossed in your work).

 To be honest I don't work out consistently enough to comment on physical changes.
-And I'm not trying to loose/gain weight so I haven't been weighing myself.
+And I'm not trying to lose/gain weight so I haven't been weighing myself.

 It's safe to say I have successfully adapted to the Warrior Diet.
 Feelings of hunger have completely dissipated and I feel good throughout the day.
 My stomach doesn't get bloated and I can consume my feast with ease.
 Having said that, here are some thoughts I've had over the previous week.